 Those taxpayers having an annual income of Rs 5 lakh and lesser are liable to pay a late of Rs 1,000.
 This late fee is levied in addition to any tax liabilities.
 The income tax department has levied a late fee to encourage taxpayers to file their ITR on time.

 Section 234A of the Income Tax Act, 1961, states that late ITR filers are liable to pay interest at the rate of 1% of the tax liability a month for the delay in ITR filing.
 In extreme cases, the income tax department issues notice to tax defaulters.
 The punishment for not being tax compliant can land individuals in jail.

 The jail term ranges from three months to two years, depending on the tax liability, and this happens only in extreme cases where the tax liability is a significant sum.
 Knowing the penalties and punishment for delaying ITR filing, it’s only wise to save your skin by paying taxes well in time.

 Generally, the tax filing season begins on 1 April and ends on 31 July.
 The income tax department may sometimes extend the deadline to file ITR due to various reasons.
-The duration of four months is good enough to file ITR as it won’t take much time.
+For the AY 2020-21, the department extended the due date to 30 November 2020.
 There are numerous private websites through whom you can file taxes apart from the government website.